timfayz/linux-notes/README.md

 ### Main definitions
 * `Character` - the smallest *element of meaning*.
 It can be letter, spacing character, symbol or even a word.
 Examples: A B | + $ etc.
-* `Character Set` (or `charset`) - just a *collection* of that characters (sometimes referenced with *Code Page*).
-That a set might be used by multiple languages like latin letters used in different European languages.
-Like any Character, the sets are mostly formed naturally.
-Character Sets are generally collections without a method of *Encoding* them (like an alphabet without assigned some unique numbers to them).
-On the contrary, code pages could contain multiple sets of characters.
-Examples: natural language alphabets, Unicode, greek/arabic numbers, etc.
+* `Character Set` (or `charset`) - just a *collection* of that characters (sometimes mistakenly referenced with *Code Page*; they are related but not the same).
+One charset might be used by multiple languages.
+For example latin letters are used in various European languages.
+Most of charsets are generally formed naturally.
+As a rule Character Sets are collections without a method of *Encoding* them.
+On the contrary, Code Pages could contain multiple charsets with one method of Encoding.
+Examples: Unicode, natural language alphabets, greek numbers, etc.
-* `Code Page` (or `coded character sets`) - a *table* where each character (of any of its character set) has been assigned a number.
-Think of Code Pages being similar to a table of characters to number and Encodings being how the characters get from Character to encoded byte form.
+* `Code Page` (or `coded character sets`) - a *table* where each Character (of any of its charsets) has been assigned a unique number.
+Think of Code Pages being similar to a table of characters to conventional (human readable) number and Encodings being how a Character encoded to (machine readable) byte form.
 Examples: Unicode (UCS), ASCII, KOI8, ISO 8859 (Latin-1), Windows-1252 (CP-1252), etc.
 * `Encoding` -  a *mapping* between a Character Set and a (usually byte-based) technical representation of the characters.
+Often used interchangeably with the Code Page term which is good way to go.
-* `Code Point` - a *unique number* assigned to a character that makes up a *code space* of Character Set.
+* `Code Point` - a *unique number* assigned to a Character that makes up a *Code Space* of Character Set.
 * `Glyph` - *graphical representation* of a Character.
 Character can be one but to has several glyphs.
 Examples: Α, *Α*, **Α**.

 ### Byte representation